xobotyi/react-scrollbars-custom/README.md

 **thumbYProps** _`:object`_ = {}
 Here you can pass any props for thumbY, which is usually HTMLDivElement plus `elementRef` props which behaves as holder's `elementRef` prop.

+**onUpdate** _`:function(scrollValues: ScrollValues, prevScrollValues: ScrollValues)`_ = undefined
+Function called each time any of scroll values changed and component performed an update.
+It is called after component's update.

+**onScroll** _`:function(scrollValues: ScrollValues, prevScrollValues: ScrollValues)`_ = undefined
+Function called each time scrollTop or scrollLeft has changed.
+It is called after component's update and even if scrollTop/scrollLeft has been changed through the code (not by user).

+**onScrollStart** _`:function(scrollValues: ScrollValues)`_ = undefined
+Callback that called immediately when user started scrolling (no matter how, thumb dragging, keyboard, mousewheel and etc.).

+**onScrollStop** _`:function(scrollValues: ScrollValues)`_ = undefined
+Callback that called after `props.scrollDetectionThreshold` milliseconds after last scroll event.

 ### INSTANCE PROPERTIES

+**eventEmitter** _`:Emittr`_
+Event emitter that allow you to add events handler for cases when you access Scrollbars through context

 **holderElement** _`:HTMLElement | null`_
 Holder DOM element reference or null if element was not rendered